xnajasho/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `FriendBook` and the **Actor** is the `user`, unless specified otherwise)

-#### Contacts Feature
+#### Friend Contacts Use Cases

-**Use Case 1 (UC1): Add a friend**
+**Use Case 1 (UC1): View all friends**

 **MSS**
+1. User requests to list all friends.
+2. FriendBook shows the list of friends stored within.

+    Use case ends.

+Extensions

+* 2a.
+The list is empty.

+    Use case ends.

+**Use case 2 (UC2): Add a friend**

+**MSS**

 1. User requests to list friends.
-2. FriendBook shows the list of friends.
+2. FriendBook shows a list of friends.
-3. User requests to add a friend with given information.
+3. User requests to add a friend with the given information.
-4. FriendBook adds the friend and updates the list.
+4. FriendBook adds the friend and updates the list

     Use case ends.

-Extensions
+**Extensions**

 * 3a.
 The given information is invalid as it does not follow the correct syntax.

     * 3a1.
-Friendbook shows an error message.
+FriendBook shows an error message.

       Use case resumes at step 2.

 * 3b.
 The user input is already in the list.

     * 3b1.
 FriendBook informs user that their input is already stored in the list.

       Use case resumes at step 2.

-**Use case 2 (UC2): Delete a person**
+**Use case 3 (UC3): Edit friend details**

 **MSS**

-1. User requests to list persons.
-2. FriendBook shows a list of persons.
-3. User requests to delete a specific person in the list.
-4. FriendBook deletes the person.

-    Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.

-	* 3a1.
-FriendBook shows an error message.

-	  Use case resumes at step 2.

-**Use case 3 (UC3): Update a friend description**
 1. User requests to list friends.
 2. FriendBook shows the list of friends.
-3. User requests to update information of a specific friend in the list.
+3. User requests to edit the information of a specific friend in the list.
-4. FriendBook deletes the friend and updates the list.
+4. FriendBook updates the information of the specific friend and displays the new information.

+    Use case ends.

 **Extensions**